meet59patel/schooler/Contributing.md

 ## Git Commands to get you started

-1. Fork the repository
+1. <b> Fork the repository </b>
-2. Now clone the forked repository to your machine.
-Go to your GitHub account, open the forked repository, click on the clone button and then click the _copy to clipboard_ icon.
+2. <b> Now clone the forked repository to your machine.
+Go to your GitHub account, open the forked repository, click on the clone button and then click the _copy to clipboard_ icon. </b>

 Open a terminal and run the following git command:

 ```
 git clone https://github.com/meet59patel/schooler
 ```
-3. Create a branch
+3. <b>Create a branch</b>

 Change to the repository directory on your computer (if you are not already there):